Hawker-Siddeley/British Aerospace 125 series

 HS125 Series F400B & F403B

 The F in the designation points to the TFE731 engines instead of the Viper engines.
 These subtypes are the same as above (and thus also have the same external appearance) but have larger diameter TFE731 turbofan engines instead of the Vipers.
 The marketing name HS125 Series 731 applies to the TFE731 version of all A subtypes with five windows.
-Is indistinguishable from the F3B and F400B.
+It is indistinguishable from the F3B and F400B.

 The Royal Air Force has used several Series 400 aircraft for liaison, designated HS125 CC1.
 The Brazilian air force operates the Series 403B as C-93/EC-93/VC-93 (see also Series 3A/RA).